|

 PRICES REFLECT THIS ?

-Perhaps.
-But it's most important that
+Yes.
+However, it's most important that

-(and repeat commissions) from our existing customers.
+repeat commissions) from my existing customers.
+Therefore

 When comparing prices, think of what